Resource Guide

 Here are options for selling tickets:

-• Performing Arts Center (PAC) Box Office – this is often used for pre-event ticket sales and allows for the Box Office staff to manage your ticket sales, rather than the program office or club having to do that.
-Note: there is a small fee that will reduce your income.
+• The Performing Arts Center (PAC) Box Office is often used for pre-event ticket sales and allows for the Box Office staff to manage your ticket sales, rather than the program office or club having to do that.
+Note there is a small fee that will reduce your income but the payoff is generally worth that cost.
+To use the box office, complete the Ticket Agreement form and submit to your advisor.

-• Tickets at the door – you may sell tickets at the door rather than, or in addition to, pre-selling other ways.
+• You may sell tickets at the door rather than, or in addition to, pre-selling other ways.
 It is recommended you use VU Security staff in handling these sales in order for you to focus on your event and not worry about handling money.
-This can be arranged when meeting with the VU Events Coordinator.
+This can be arranged when meeting with the VU Events Manager.
 Be prepared to have set prices for non-Western attendees and reduced prices for students.

 • eMarket (or CashNet) website for online transaction – this is can be used for sales prior to or at the event and the purchaser inputs their credit card information into a secure site.
 This is not an encouraged way to sell tickets but is possible.
 See more information about eMarket sites in the Fundraising section below.